Fuelling the Future.

-Be your best - along the way, presentation showed how BP people around the world, just like the athletes the brand was proud to support, are constantly challenging themselves to perform better every day, striving to achieve their own personal bests.
+Along the way, the presentation showed how BP people around the world, just like the athletes the brand was proud to support, are constantly challenging themselves to perform better every day, striving to achieve their own personal bests.
 Visitors were then challenged to set a new personal best for themselves, by offsetting their carbon footprint during the Games.

 Create a new way to market BP’s Upstream offer to host governments and major resource holders, reflecting the brand’s in-depth, major projects capability and experience, allied to its distinctive commitment to a localised approach delivered in an open and intelligent way.

-All ‘B2B’ is person-to-person: BP In-depth - market-driven approach turned technical information into stories, broadening appeal beyond the technical community to engage key decision makers and influencers.
+With BP it all adds up.
+Market-driven approach turned technical information into stories, broadening appeal beyond the technical community to engage key decision makers and influencers.

-Since first pilot approach, KBW’s understanding of BP’s Upstream businesses and strategy, allied to the application of progressive design, packaging and digital media techniques have helped the brand win new access and long-term renewal opportunities in the Americas, Europe, Middle East, Africa, Asia and Australia.
+Since first pilot approach, understanding of BP’s Upstream businesses and strategy, allied to the application of integrated design, packaging and digital marketing techniques have helped the brand win new access and long-term renewal opportunities in the Americas, Europe, Middle East, Africa, Asia and Australia.

-Launched January 2015, and acclaimed by Good Housekeeping magazine as 'One to watch', we wish Wolf Winter and Cecilia every success!
-KBW is delighted to support the launch of such an exciting new writer.
+Solution: Imagery and reference - evoking the novel's distinctive character and reader endorsements.
+Launched January 2015, and acclaimed by Good Housekeeping magazine as "One to watch", we wish Wolf Winter and Cecilia every success!
+We are proud to support the launch of such an exciting new writer.